Last Updated on 26 September 2024 by Cycloscope

 When Tyler Evans and his team started Firefly, they had a clear vision of an ideal custom bicycle company, and have maintained that vision ever since.
 Their focus, besides “building the best bikes in the world” (as they claim on their website) is fostering a deeper connection between the rider and their bike by welcoming them into the process of designing and building it.

-They build road, cross, commuters, mountain and touring using carbon and titanium.
+They build roads, cross, commuters, mountains, and tours using carbon and titanium.

 Breadwinner Cycles (Portland, Oregon)